DGtal-team/dgtal.github.io/_posts/2025-06-26-dgtal-release2.0.md

 ## New Polyscope-based viewer
 The new version of DGtal (2.0) includes a brand new viewer that is based on [Polyscope](https://polyscope.run/).
 This modern viewer lets you customise things like colors, transforms, clipping planes and more while you're using it.
 This is also the perfect time to make the viewer's code simpler and easier to use.
-A guide is available to help you adapt old codes to the new viewer.
+A [guide](xxxxxx) is available to help you adapt old codes to the new viewer.
 In short (for most common uses):
-* First, remove any mention to QApplication in the code.
+* First, remove any mention to `QApplication` in the code.
-* Change the name of the viewer (e.g. 'Viewer3D' to 'PolyscopeViewer').
+* Change the name of the viewer (e.g. `Viewer3D` to `PolyscopeViewer`).
-* Put the '.show()' method at the end of the file.
+* Put the `.show()` method at the end of the file.
 This will make the user interface (UI) start and appear.
-* Delete any CustomColors3D instance.
-You can set the color directly using the stream API by typing "viewer << color;".
+* Delete any `CustomColors3D` instance.
+You can set the color directly using the stream API by typing `viewer << color;`.
 TODO: Vidéo

 ## DGtal Paraview Plugin